monofonik/mykileaks/README.md

 - PHP 5.6+
 - [composer](https://getcomposer.org/)
-- The CLI requires that `pdftotext` is installed and on you `$PATH`.
+- The CLI requires that `pdftotext` is installed and on your `$PATH`.
 It is used to convert the original PDF statement to plain text.